Can I get mitigating circumstances for an exam or presentation?

 If something goes wrong in an online exam you should contact your School and apply for mitigating circumstances as soon as you can.
 Issues with technology are seen as your own responsibility unless there are widespread issues with the system, and therefore they are not usually accepted as mitigating circumstances.

-If your exam or presentation is a resit, you may be able to seek a further, exceptional resit attempt through mitigating circumstances.
+You may be able to seek a further, exceptional resit attempt through mitigating circumstances.